Skip to main content

 Configure access to the service via TCP protocol

-The Ingress object in Kubernetes by default supports routing external traffic to services via HTTP(s) only.
+The Ingress object in Kubernetes by default supports routing external traffic to services only via HTTP(s).
 To access a service in a Managed Kubernetes cluster over TCP, you must configure access through the Ingress Controller.

 TCP access may be required, for example, when deploying a database, cache server, or other services that run over TCP.